January 17, 2017

 Robert F. Kennedy, Jr. and Baum Hedlund are co-counsel on the Monsanto Roundup litigation and are working together with many other environmental and plaintiff lawyers across the nation in representing individuals who claim that exposure to Roundup caused them to develop non-Hodgkin lymphoma.

-Hollingsworth, Monsanto’s legal team sends letter demanding information from IARC Scientists
+- Hollingsworth, Monsanto’s legal team sends a letter demanding information from IARC Scientists